camoverride/camoverride.github.io/_posts/2014-12-10-pyramid-climbing.md

 Even though it’s two kilometers away, the Great Pyramid is the biggest thing on the horizon.
 It looms over the Giza Plateau, which in turn looms over the city of Giza.
 It’s hard to describe just how large the pyramid is; it’s more of a geographic feature than a building.
 And there’s this even bigger contrast between the Pyramid, which embodies the eternal, the ahistorical, and the enigmatic, and the city of Giza, where you can buy pirated copies of Frozen from teenagers who are chain-smoking cigarettes next to the McDonald’s.

 When the bus jitters to a halt and you shove your way through the crowds of scammers, you’re forced to wrestle with some uncomfortable thoughts.
 Is this the world’s oldest megastructure, a testament to the creativity and power of human civilization?
-Or is this the world’s oldest tourist trap, a dismal, decadent, Disneyland?
+Or is this the world’s oldest tourist trap: a dismal, decadent, Disneyland?

 For Eason (my travel companion) and me, it didn’t really matter.
 Not being too self-critical when you’re breaking the law is important.
 We weren’t approaching the Giza Plateau as tourists.
 We’d come with a specific goal in mind: sneak inside the plateau, wait until night time, and climb to the top of Khufu’s Great Pyramid.

 As perpetually underprepared travelers, we needed to wander through Giza to find the supplies necessary for our ascent.
 Our quest for food, water, and cardboard gave us the opportunity to scope out the fence that separated the Giza Plateau from the city of Giza.

 The fence was about ten meters high.
 The bottom half was concrete and the upper half chain-link topped with an extra dash of barbed-wire.
 The fence was adjacent to a slum, so we figured that there had to be some sort of hole drilled in it.
-However, after an hour of trudging through the slum, we can to the conclusion that the thing was impenetrable.
+However, after an hour of trudging through the slum, we can to the conclusion that it was impenetrable.

 We began retracing our steps back towards the official entrance.
 This entrance is easily recognizable because of the presence of screaming children, guys selling Pharaoh hats, and overweight Americans embroiled in intensely whispered arguments.
 It’s the same sort of crowd that you might see at an amusement park, soccer game, or a beach in Florida.